 About

-Heather Golinko (HEGO) is a self-taught ink artist and sculptor based in Nashville, TN.
-Her work draws deeply from a unique background that bridges fashion and medicine - two worlds she once occupied professionally.
-After working in fashion design for Donna Karan in New York City and later as a surgical physician assistant at Vanderbilt Children’s Hospital, Heather found a compelling intersection between these disciplines in her artistic practice.
-Her work explores the harmony of form and function, from the elegance of design to the complexity of cellular structure.
+Heather Golinko (HEGO) is a self-taught ink artist and sculptor based in Nashville, Tennessee.
+Her work emerges from an uncommon blend of fashion and medicine - two disciplines she once inhabited professionally.
+After designing for Donna Karan in New York City and later working as a surgical physician assistant at Vanderbilt Children’s Hospital, Heather began to see the quiet connections between design and anatomy: the rhythm of form, the balance of structure, and the beauty that exists in both.